 Please check here: Corporate Governance.

-You do not need a patent to submit your project.
 However, if a patent is available, you are welcome to send it along with your project or note the patent number in the submission.

 You may add new information to your submission at any time.
 If you would like to add new findings or documents, for example, please send them to projects@sprind.org.